Therapeutic strengthening for beginners.

 If you feel a strong stretch behind your knee during the exercise, pump your ankle (point your toes and flex your foot back) several times instead of just holding your toes back--this will help improve your flexibility.
 Find more stretches here.

-Note: Knee exercises #6 and 7 are balance exercises.
+Note: Knee exercises #6 and 7 are intro balance exercises.

 #6 Heel raises